ndh8205/CMG_IP/README.md

 Since $x$ is the length of the arc, it has the relationship $x=ra$. we can get the following equation:

-- \therefore H_w: Repulsion force in the horizontal direction of the wheel
+- $\therefore H_w$: Repulsion force in the horizontal direction of the wheel
--

 **Horizontal reaction force of the wheel**

 - $I_w \ddot{\alpha} = \tau - H_w r $